pmwiredup/Enhancing-Cellular-Network-Performance-Using-UAV-Assisted-Coverage/README.md

 ## Overview

-This repository contains the MATLAB simulation code, documentation, and project report for **"Enhancing Cellular Network Performance Using UAV-Assisted Coverage"**—a research project conducted at IIT Kanpur.
+This repository contains the MATLAB simulation code, documentation, and project report for **"Enhancing Cellular Network Performance Using UAV-Assisted Coverage"**—a research project conducted as a part of my Research Internship at IIT Kanpur.
 The work explores advanced techniques to improve cellular network coverage and reliability by leveraging drone-mounted unmanned aerial vehicles (UAVs) as aerial base stations in a 19-cell hexagonal network.
 The project features dynamic user clustering, UAV optimization, antenna diversity, and a comprehensive performance evaluation framework.

 ---